CONIFA Time

 After the break, they went hunting more, and within fifteen minutes they had whacked home another three, some with lavish aplomb.
 A fifth had the Turkish contingent in raptures, only for a late copy book spoiler, with a consolation penalty award to the beleaguered Swiss.
 The substitute goalkeeper no less step up to stroke it home.
 A moment on joy amongst a savage beating.

-Northern Cyprus will be in the final, Rouet won’t be stopping this juggernaut, but avoid defeat against Raetia, an Alpine regional team, predominantly Austrian, and a third/fourth play off for Greenland and Ticino would be a nice tie for the weekend.
+Northern Cyprus will be in the final, Rouet won’t be stopping this juggernaut.
+For Greenland avoiding defeat against Raetia, an Alpine regional team, predominantly Austrian, tomorrow, and a third/fourth play off for versus Ticino would be a nice tie for the weekend.